ardalis/Specification/docs/features/asnotracking.md

 - [EF Core](https://docs.microsoft.com/en-us/ef/core/querying/tracking#no-tracking-queries)
 - [EF6](https://docs.microsoft.com/en-us/dotnet/api/system.data.entity.dbextensions.asnotracking)

-No tracking queries are useful when the results are used in a read-only scenario.
+No-tracking queries are useful when the results are used in a read-only scenario.
 They're quicker to execute because there's no need to set up the change tracking information.
 If you don't need to update the entities retrieved from the database, then a no-tracking query should be used.

 The following example shows how to add `AsNoTracking` to a specification.